 To put it another way, consider the I = PAT formula.
-P, population of human bodies, is one set of dissipative structures.
+P, the population of human bodies, is one set of dissipative structures.
 A, affluence, or GDP per capita, reflects another set of dissipative structures—cars, buildings, ships, toasters, iPads, cell phones, etc. (not to mention populations of livestock and agricultural plants).
-In a finite world some populations grow at the expense of others.
+In a finite world, some populations grow at the expense of others.
 Cars and humans are now competing for land, water, and sunlight to grow either food or fuel.
 More nonhuman dissipative structures will at some point force a reduction in other dissipative structures, namely human bodies.
 This forced demographic transition is less optimistic than the voluntary one induced by chasing a higher standard of living more effectively with fewer dependents.
-In an empty world we saw the trade-off between artifacts and people as induced by desire for a higher standard of living.
-In the full world that trade-off seems forced by competition for limited resources.
+In an empty world, we saw the trade-off between artifacts and people as induced by the desire for a higher standard of living.
+In the full world, that trade-off seems forced by competition for limited resources.

 Indeed, if we think of population as the cumulative number of people ever to live over time, then many artifact populations are already competitive with the human population.
 That is, more consumption today of terrestrial low entropy in non-vital uses (Cadillacs, rockets, weapons) means less terrestrial low entropy available for capturing solar energy tomorrow (plows, solar collectors, ecosystem regeneration).
 The solar energy that will still fall on the earth for millions of years after the material structures needed to capture it are dissipated, will be wasted, just like the solar energy that shines on the moon.